Click Here to download the Board Bylaws as a PDF

 Section 6.
 Voting Limitation.
 No person shall be entitled to more than one vote.

 Section 7.
 Ballots.
 The secretary shall provide enough ballots at each meeting so that all voting can be by closed ballot, if desired.

 ARTICLE III – BOARD OF TRUSTEES: OFFICERS, TRUSTEES

 Section 1.
 Structure of the Board

 a.
 The officers of the District, to be elected by the Assembly, shall be a president, a vice president, a secretary, and a treasurer.
 These officers and four other persons called trustees shall constitute the Board of Trustees.
 The four officers and three of the trustees shall be elected for two years, with no more than one of these persons from any Member Community.
 At least one member of the Board shall be from an Arizona or Nevada Community.
 The eighth trustee shall be a representative elected by a youth organization of the District.
 Youth members of the Board must not have passed their twentieth birthday before March 31 of the year of election.
 The term of the youth member shall be one year.

 b.
 Except for the President, no person shall serve continuously longer than six years plus an immediately preceding appointment of less than ten months.
 The six years may consist of any uninterrupted sequence of one and/or two year elected terms.

 c.
 The President shall be limited to 3 terms except when elected to the presidency while serving as a trustee.
 In that case, service shall be limited to 2 terms, regardless of the length of prior continuous service.

 d.
-All officers and trustees shall be members of a member society [or members of the Church of the Larger Fellowship who live within the borders of the PSWD].
+All officers and trustees shall be members of a Member Community [or members of the Church of the Larger Fellowship who live within the borders of the PSWD].

 e.
 Any vacancy on the Board of Trustees may be filled by the Board of Trustees until the next annual meeting of the Assembly at which time an election will be held to fill the position for the balance of the term.